 When it comes to determining the start date of your homeschool, flexibility is one of the key benefits of homeschooling.
-For Hawaii public schools, the start date in 2019 was August 5; but homeschoolers in Hawaii are not bound to begin school by that date.
+Hawaii public schools usually start the first week in August, but homeschoolers in Hawaii are not bound to begin school by that date.

 Does that mean you can begin your homeschool year at any time?
 Well yes; but keep in mind that Hawaii has a compulsory attendance law which requires parents to have their child attend a public or private school.
 If you homeschool your child, there are somethings you need to know so your child is not truant.

 Hawaii’s homeschool law falls under the Chapter 12 Hawaii Administrative Rules Compulsory Attendance Exceptions.
 Parents are required to submit a notice of intent before they commence homeschooling their child.
 This notice can be submitted on the Department of Education Form 4140 or as letter by the parents.